velara3/Radii8/Radii8Designer/readme.txt

 	• Animation timeline - users should be able to animate and trigger effects on elements (see ActionEffects)
 	• Export options - panel for setting export options. for example, when converting to HTML, convert text element to an image option

+	Document Classes
+	The document classes were made to support saving to local shared objects and remote save and retrieve to Wordpress were tacked on later.
+	Documents don't yet support the file system for read and write.
+They need to support data coming from anywhere (dynamic instance, local shared object, file system, Wordpress API, database, etc).
+	There is always a question if undo and redo, save, load and open should be in the Document or the Radiate class.
+	I can't settle on one or the other but I'm leaning towards Document to have all the code and Radiate be a wrapper that calls methods on the document class.
+They could be refactored.

 	Runtime Design layers
 	http://sourceforge.net/adobe/flexsdk/wiki/Runtime%20Design%20Layers/